-A total of 768 students took the pre-test and a total of 615 students took the post-test for POLS 2305: American Government in Fall 2015.
-For POLS 2306: Texas Government, a total of 961 students took the pre-test and a total of 654 took the post-test in Spring 2016.
+A total of 774 students took the pre-test and a total of 535 students took the post-test for POLS 2306: Texas Government in spring 2017.
 However, not all student test scores were used for analysis.
 In order to determine whether student performance increased from pre-to-post, a dependent samples t-test was used for analysis.
-Student SamID's were collected along with student scores in order to identify each student's score on both the pre-and post-test.
-A total of 361 students provided their SamID's and took both the pre- and post-test for POLS 2305: American Government, with a total of 564 students doing so for POLS 2306: Texas Government.
+Student SamID's were collected along with student scores in order to identify each student's score on both the pre- and post-test.
+A total of 483 students provided their SamID's and took both the pre- and post-tests for POLS 2306: Texas Government.
 All statistical analysis was therefore conducted on only those students for whom both pre- and post-test scores could be identified.

 Prior to conducting inferential statistics to determine whether differences were present between the students' pre- to post-test scores, checks were conducted to determine the extent to which these data were normally distributed.
-All four of the standardized skewness and kurtosis coefficients, (i.e., the skewness and kurtosis values divided by their standard error) were outside the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002) for the POLS 2305: American Government data; therefore, a non-parametric Wilcoxon's dependent samples t-test (Huck, 2007) was conducted to analyze student performance on this assessment from pre-to-post for that course.
-All four of the standardized skewness and kurtosis coefficients were within the limits of normality of +/-3 (Onwuegbuzie & Daniel, 2002) for the POLS 2306: Texas Government data; therefore, a parametric dependent samples t-test was conducted to analyze student performance data for that course.
+All four of the standardized skewness and kurtosis coefficients, (i.e., the skewness and kurtosis values divided by their standard error) were within the limits of normality of \pm (Onwuegbuzie & Daniel, 2002) for the POLS 2306: Texas Government data.
+Therefore, a parametric dependent samples t-test was conducted to analyze student performance on this assessment, from pre-to-post.